Add multi-factor authentication

 - Inherence factor - Something you are, such as your fingerprint or your iris pattern.

-In Asgardeo, the default authentication mechanism is username and password.
+On Asgardeo, the default authentication mechanism is username and password.

-The Asgardeo console allows configuring multi-step authentication where you can define an authentication chain containing different authenticators in each step.
+The Asgardeo Console allows configuring multi-step authentication where you can define an authentication chain containing different authenticators in each step.
 By adding different authenticators, you can achieve a login flow secured by multiple factors.

 You can choose to replace the username and password authentication with social or enterprise logins and add a few more authenticators to build your authentication chain.